$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence

 Unfortunately, the boundary behavior is only known for a rather restrictive class of parameters.
-In fact, most previous works consider the simplest selective drift possible (modeling genic selection, i.e. selection is independent of allele frequencies), which is parametrized by a positive constant function~$\sigma$, and there is no environmental selection~\citep{foucart2013impact,bah2015,Griffiths2014}.
-To determine the long-time behavior in this case, the strength of selection has to be compared at the boundary to that of neutral evolution.
-The measure for the former is just the constant value of~$\sigma$; the latter turns out to be well-captured by the quantity $\int_{[0,1]}\log(1/(1-r))r^{-2}\Lambda(\dd r)$.
-The two important cases are distinguished by the sign of If $C(\Lambda,\sigma)<0$, neutral evolution dominates selection and both boundary points are asymptotically accessible; if $C(\Lambda,\sigma)>0$, selection dominates neutral evolution and one boundary is asymptotically accessible and the other one is inaccessible.
+In fact, most previous works consider the simplest \mofe{possible } selective drift (modeling genic selection, i.e. \mofe{when } selection is independent of allele frequencies), which is parametrized by a positive \mofe{constant $\sigma_0^{}$}, and there is no environmental selection~\citep{foucart2013impact,bah2015,Griffiths2014}.
+To determine the \mofe{long-term } behavior in this case, the strength of selection has to be compared at the boundary to that of neutral evolution.
+The measure for the former \mofe{is~$\sigma_0^{}$}; the latter turns out to be well-captured by the quantity $\int_{[0,1]}\log(1/(1-r))r^{-2}\Lambda(\dd r)$.
+The two important cases are distinguished by the sign of If $C(\Lambda,\sigma_0^{})<0$, neutral evolution dominates selection and both boundary points are attractive; if $C(\Lambda,\sigma_0^{})>0$, selection dominates neutral evolution and one boundary point is attractive and the other one is repelling.